Will the Religious Freedom Peace Tax Fund Act, H.R. 4169, protect only those who base their conscientious objection on religious belief?

 Historically and legally, objection to participation in war has held a unique place in our nation.
 Almost all American colonial governments made special provision for conscientious objectors, as did the first Continental Congress.
 During World War I, hundreds of conscientious objectors suffered, and some died, in American prisons for their beliefs.
 In 1940, Congress passed legislation recognizing conscientious objection to military service.
 In the words of the Congressional Research Service, “The plight of individuals who will be benefited under [the Peace Tax Fund Bill] is worthy of special consideration in view of the fundamental moral basis of their claims and the historically recognized unique status of conscientious objectors.”

-What is the projected effect of the Religious Freedom Peace Tax Fund Act of 2017 on overall revenue?
+What is the projected effect of the Religious Freedom Peace Tax Fund Act on overall revenue?

 The Report on the bill by the Congressional Joint Committee on Taxation states that implementation of the Peace Tax Fund concept would slightly increase revenue to the government.
 There will certainly be a savings from increased compliance and a decrease in the current expenses to enforce collections from conscientious objectors who are war tax resisters.
 Also, those who purposely keep their incomes low to avoid contributing to military spending would be able to earn to their potential, thus increasing the amount of income available to the government.